jamesrayman/Ero/docs/euclid.md

 How should compilation/running be done?

 Implement capturing which creating constructions so constructions can modify themselves.
+Implement a different type of capturing when values from an outer scope need to be used in an inner construction.

 ## Notes